HazyResearch/deepdive/doc/doc/general/distant_supervision.md

 # Distant supervision

-Most machine learning techniques require a set of training data.
+Most machine learning techniques require a set of **training data**.
 A traditional approach for collecting training data is to have humans label a set of documents.
 For example, for the marriage relation, human annotators may label the pair "Bill Clinton" and "Hillary Clinton" as a positive training example.